d-run/drun-docs/docs/zh/docs/en/blogs/2025/inside-vllm.md

 3. Pack this info into an `EngineCoreRequest`, adding priority, sampling params, and other metadata
 4. Pass the request into the engine core, which wraps it in a `Request` object and sets its status to `WAITING`.
 This request is then added to the scheduler's `waiting` queue (append if FCFS, or heap-push if priority)

 At this point the engine has been fed and execution can begin.
 In the synchronous engine example, these initial prompts are the only ones we'll process — there's no mechanism to inject new requests mid-run.
-In contrast, the asynchronous engine supports this (aka **continuous batching** [[6]](https://www.aleksagordic.com/blog/vllm#ref-6)): after each step, both new and old requests are considered.
+In contrast, the asynchronous engine supports this (aka [continuous batching](https://www.usenix.org/conference/osdi22/presentation/yu)): after each step, both new and old requests are considered.

 !!! tip